danielsvedberg/repsubsamp/readme.md

 3) calculating the null-distribution of resamples' similarity to population data, and using it to benchmark the "representativeness" of a sub-sample

-## Distance metric
+## Similarity metric

-The Likelihood-ratio test statistic used to quantify distance of a subsample to the population ($\lambda_{LR}$), equals the log of the product of the likelihood ratios across each norming variable *i* of *n* possible norming variables, where a variable’s likelihood ratio equals the likelihood
+The Likelihood-ratio test statistic used to quantify similarity of a subsample to the population ($\lambda_{LR}$), which equals the log of the product of the likelihood ratios across each norming variable *i* of *n* possible norming variables, where a variable’s likelihood ratio equals the likelihood
 $(\mathcal{L})$ of the population data $(x_0)$ given the parameter